Knowledge and Insights

 HOW DOES A FRACTIONAL CFO WORK?

-An outsourced or fractional CFO is usually retained by an organization on a part-time or contract basis to meet certain short-term needs and long-term goals and ideally becomes an integral member of your team for years to come.
-However, it’s important not to confuse a fractional CFO with an interim CFO, whose primarily role is to temporarily step in for someone on leave or to bridge the gap until a full-time replacement is found.
+An outsourced or fractional chief financial officer is usually retained by an organization on a part-time or contract basis to meet certain short-term needs and long-term goals and ideally becomes an integral member of your team for years to come.
+Often, a fractional CFO works for multiple companies.

 EVALUATING A FRACTIONAL CFO